 Your tenant will need to inspect your property and sign initial property inspection report before they move in.
 It’s best to get it done on the actual day they move in.
 You can use this interactive template to record the condition of the property as a whole and of each room in detail.
 This step is very important as it allows you to compare your property condition when the tenant moves in, to the condition when they move out.

 Create a new tenancy, invite your tenants to join and we will do the rest.
-We will onboard your tenants, set up online payments, send them reminders to pay rent. myRent will be your one stop shop to check rental payments, address any maintenance issues your tenants may have, organise property inspections and find any important tenancy documents.
+We will onboard your tenants, set up online payments, send tenants reminders to pay rent. myRent will be your one stop shop to check rental payments, address any maintenance issues your tenants may have, record property expenses for easier tax returns, organise property inspections and find any important tenancy documents.